 Please contact the framework administrators if you have suggestions for improvements to the configuration of the automatically generated benchmarks or if you require a custom benchmark configuration for your application (e.g. a forecast trial).

 Some evalulation applications may require users to provide their own benchmark forecasts.
 For example, Solar Forecasting 2, Topic Area 2 teams may choose to run an earlier version of WRF Solar and then upload its forecasts for existing or new evaluation sites.
 Users may then identify the forecast as a benchmark when creating a forecast evaluation report so that forecast skill metrics will be calculated with respect to the benchmark.

 Users are encouraged to track metadata about the forecast using the extra parameters field of the forecast creation form.
 Key modeling details such as grid spacing and schemes, or your internal version of a namelist, may be included in the extra parameters field.

 As explained in the Data Model, the Arbiter will accept uploaded forecasts for predefined evaluation sites or aggregates.
 The Arbiter will not accept gridded datasets.

 Net load is defined here as true system load minus behind the meter PV.
 Net load is the load that must be served with utility scale resources, regardless of whether or not they are dispatchable, conventional, or renewable.
 We make no allowance for wind power or utility scale solar power.
 Therefore, net load is not equal to the load that must be served with conventional generation.

 The Arbiter will include the capability to create benchmark net load forecasts as defined above.
-This requires the development of a simple benchmark load model.
+More information on this topic will be available soon.